-The deductibility of an amount determined to be a foreign dividend paid or payable by a foreign company under the income tax law on companies of the foreign country in which that foreign company is effectively managed does not affect the nature of that amount as a foreign dividend for its recipient.
-Such an amount still constitutes a "foreign dividend" as defined in section 1(1) if it complies with all the requirements of that definition.
+The deductibility of an amount determined to be a foreign dividend paid or payable by a foreign company under the income tax law on companies of the foreign country in which that foreign company is effectively managed, and therefore the application of the proviso, does not affect the nature of that amount as a foreign dividend for its recipient.
+Such an amount still constitutes a "foreign dividend" as defined in section 1(1) if it complies with all the requirements of that definition, but does not qualify for the exemptions under section 10B(2)(a) and (b).